 However, for documentation purposes, the functions are detailed here.

-public void UnregisterPage(VisualElement parent)public HashSet<VisualElement> GetPage(VisualElement parent)public void RegisterElement(VisualElement parent, VisualElement item)public void UnregisterElement(VisualElement parent, VisualElement item)The Global UIView Registry tracks all UIViews in the scene, enabling you to apply USS classes to all views at once.
+public void RegisterPage(VisualElement parent)public void UnregisterPage(VisualElement parent)public HashSet<VisualElement> GetPage(VisualElement parent)public void RegisterElement(VisualElement parent, VisualElement item)public void UnregisterElement(VisualElement parent, VisualElement item)The Global UIView Registry tracks all UIViews in the scene, enabling you to apply USS classes to all views at once.
 This is particularly useful for locale-based styling and runtime USS class management.

 Returns a read-only collection of all registered UIViews in the scene.
 Automatically removes invalid views (where ParentElement is null or destroyed).